NatalieCyreus/frontend-nanodegree-mobile-portfolio/README.md

-## Website Performance Optimization portfolio project
+# Website Performance Optimization portfolio project

-Your challenge, if you wish to accept it (and we sure hope you will), is to optimize this online portfolio for speed!
-In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques you've picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).
+I have optimized this online portfolio for speed!
+In particular, optimized the critical rendering path and made this page render as quickly as possible by applying the techniques I've picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884) by Udacity.

-To get started, check out the repository and inspect the code.

-### Getting started

-#### Part 1: Optimize PageSpeed Insights score for index.html

-Some useful tips to help you get started:
+##How to view the page and pagespeed

-1. Check out the repository
+1. Download the repository
 1. To inspect the site on your phone, you can run a local server

   ```bash